 As the weather cools and the winter season starts to set in, people often find themselves wishing for warmer weather.
 Even for those who enjoy the snow and the cold, it can be nice to step away mid-season and enjoy a break and a bit of sunshine.
 If this is something you’d like to experience this winter, then consider planning a visit to the sunshine state.
 All over Florida, there are hundreds of sunny beaches and beautiful places to visit to relax, swim, shop, dine, and more.
 Those with an RV can enjoy luxurious beachfront camping in beautiful resorts all over the state, all from the comfort of their own vacation home on wheels.
 And while wintertime beachfront camping in Florida may cost more per night than your average RV park, it still beats the price of beachfront hotels, while simultaneously offering the comfort of your own private respite to retreat to at the end of each day.
-Continue on for a full list of some of the best beach RV resorts that sunny Florida has to offer, and be sure to check out Harvest Hosts locations near you!
+Continue on for a full list of some of the best beach RV resorts that sunny Florida has to offer, and be sure to check out more Harvest Hosts locations for RV camping in Florida.

 1. Pensacola Beach RV Resort

 Pensacola has long been renowned as a stunning favorite, located westernmost along the Florida Panhandle.
 With sandy, white beaches, aqua-colored waters, and consistent sunshine, what’s not to love about this beautiful area?
 The city of Pensacola itself is known for its vibrant downtown, diverse art galleries, variety of restaurants, and more.